metaclass-nl/filter-bundle/README.md

 // ...
 }
 ```
+<b>SECURITY WARNING</b>: Extensions that use ApiPlatform\Core\Bridge\Doctrine\Orm\Util\QueryBuilderHelper::addJoinOnce
+or ApiPlatform\Core\Bridge\Doctrine\Orm\PropertyHelperTrait::addJoinsForNestedProperty
+may not have been intended to generate left joins instead of inner joins.
+Of course this would
+technically be their error, not yours, but still it is better to prevent an eventual breach of security
+then having to deal with the consequences.

 With one fo these workarounds the following will find Articles whose title contains 'pro'
 as well as those whose keywords contain one whose word is 'php'.